“Can you compare EMDR vs Neurofeedback? Which is better for you? “

 Emdr and/or Neurofeedback- A Few More Considerations

 There is no quick fix-usually.
-Hundreds of T.V. commercials will imply that you can pop a pill and be magically cured of bad feelings.
+Hundreds of T.V. commercials will imply that you can pop a pill which will magically cure you of your bad feelings.
 Many of us fall prey to the allure of the promise of a drug that will work instantly and require little.
 Magazine articles sensationalize “innovative” trauma treatment modalities such as EMDR and Neurofeedback.
-While EMDR and Neurofeedback can produce astounding results, they aren’t miracle cures.
-While I have seen some astounding transformations, with both EMDR and neurofeedback, usually those take a while.
+While EMDR and Neurofeedback can, and often do produce astounding results, they aren’t miracle cures.
+While I have seen many astounding transformations, with both EMDR and neurofeedback, usually those take a while.

 Remember, therapy of any kind is more effective when you have a good base in your life.
 If your external life is chaotic, or filled with fires that you must put out, that is going to slow down any therapeutic progress.
 One of my clients refers to his base as “his landing platform”.
 It’s his steady predictable, calm day to day life that allows him to manage career and relationship ups and downs- while doing his in- depth healing work